SystemsApproach/sdn/uses.rst

 .. [#] This observation about different aspects of SDN being
-       implemented in switches versus end hosts is an important one that we return to in Section 3.1.
+       implemented in switches versus end hosts is an important one that we return to in Section 3.1, and again in Chapter 8.

 2.2 Switching Fabrics